darshanrathod05/college-event-custom/README.md

-## College Event Management System (Updated by Student 1 and project is done by student 1)
+## College Event Management System (Updated by Student 1 and project is done by student 1 and student 2)